 For your convenience, we’ve developed a list of some of students’ most frequently asked questions (FAQs) about Alabama State University.
-If you don’t find what you’re looking for in our FAQs, you can always contact our Admissions staff by phone at (800) 253-5037 or (334) 229-4291 or send us an email.
+If you don’t find what you’re looking for in our FAQs, you can always contact our Admissions staff by phone at (334) 229-4291 or send us an email.

 What is the cost of attending ASU?

-The estimated cost of attendance for Alabama residents for the 2014-2015 academic year is $18,286, which includes tuition/fees, room and board and other estimated expenses such as books and transportation.
-The estimated cost of attendance for non-Alabama residents for the 2014-2015 year is $25,222.
+The estimated cost of attendance for Alabama residents for the academic year is $17,118, which includes tuition/fees, room and board.
+The estimated cost of attendance for non-Alabama residents for the year is $25,446.
 Learn more.

 Do you offer tours?

 Tours of our campus are offered throughout the week.
-To schedule a tour, please contact the Office of Admissions at 334-229-4806 or email us at firstname.lastname@example.org.
+Schedule a tour here.

 How do I apply to live on campus?

-If you wish to live on campus, you must be granted admissions to the University, submit a housing application and submit a $200.00 room deposit (non-refundable) by the following deadlines: Summer Session-January 31; Fall Semester- May 31; Spring Semester-September 30.
+If you wish to live on campus, you must be granted admissions to the University, submit a housing application and submit a $250.00 application fee (non-refundable) by the following deadlines: Summer Session-January 31; Fall Semester- May 31; Spring Semester-September 30.
 Learn more.